Jade-Zhou/hw01/README.md

   + watching movies (My favorite director is Kieślowski.)
   + visiting museums

-Welcome to douban.com (a Chinese website for people to mark and review books, movies, TV series, video games) to share your favorite books, movies and games with me.
-This is my personal page: <https://www.douban.com/people/92626129/>

 PS: Here is a comic book about PhD life.
 It's very funny.
 Go and check it!
 ![Image](comic.jpg)